Precision Root Flare Excavation Tips: Keep Your Trees Healthy

 Why Precision Root Flare Excavation Matters

-Have you ever wondered why some trees in your yard grow strong and others falter?
+Have you ever wondered why some trees in your yard grow strong while others falter?
 The answer often lies in how the tree was planted.
-When the root flare is buried, roots suffocate, moisture builds up, and decay sets in.
+University of Minnesota research shows that over 90% of Minneapolis trees are buried too deep—their root flares hidden under excess soil.
+When buried, roots suffocate, moisture builds up, and decay sets in.
 This slow-motion failure can take years to show, but the damage is real and irreversible if ignored.

 Precision root flare excavation is the process of carefully removing soil and mulch from around the base of the tree to expose the root flare.
 This simple step can: